 If you are a VMware user, you know how challenging it can be to surf through the pages of guides and product descriptions to figure out how to use or upgrade your product.
-With the release of vSphere 6.7 in mid-April, a new slew of literature is scattered across the VMware website, so how does that help current vSphere users looking to upgrade?
-We’ve created this one-stop guide in the hopes of answering any questions you may have about vSphere 6.7.
+With the release of vSphere 6.7 in mid-April, a slew of new literature is available throughout the VMware website.
+However, we’ve created this one-stop guide to help answer any questions you may have about upgrading to vSphere 6.7.

 The newest upgrade for vSphere is designed to help ease the explosive growth in the quantity and variety of applications that are being demanded from IT departments today.
 The growth in hybrid-cloud environments and use cases, as well as the need for security of infrastructure, all inspire the improved performance, usability, and consistency of vSphere 6.7.